conradakunga/Blog/_posts/2025-07-21-sending-email-in-c-net-part-5-using-google-cloud-api.md

 In an earlier post, we had looked at how to use the [SmtpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-9.0) to send email using the Google SMTP server.

-In this post, we will look at how to use the Google Cloud API to send email.
+In this post, we will look at how to use the [Google Cloud API](https://cloud.google.com/?hl=en) to send email.

-The first step is to create an account if you don't already have one, at [https://console.cloud.google.com/](https://console.cloud.google.com/).
+The first step is to **create an account** if you don't already have one, at [https://console.cloud.google.com/](https://console.cloud.google.com/).

 ![CloudDashboardPicker](../images/2025/07/CloudDashboard.png)

-Once you are logged in, click on the project picker here.
+Once you are logged in, click on the **project picker** indicated below.

 ![CloudDashboardPicker](../images/2025/07/CloudDashboardPicker.png)